FastKV: Decoupling of Context Reduction and KV Cache Compression for Prefill-Decoding Acceleration: Evaluation Details

 \subsection{Models}

-We conduct our main evaluation using two open-source LLMs: LLaMA-3.1-8B-Instruct and Ministral-8B-Instruct.
+We conduct evaluations using three open-source LLMs which support 128K context window: LLaMA-3.1-8B-Instruct~\cite{llama3}, Ministral-8B-Instruct~\cite{ministral} and Mistral-Nemo-12B-Instruct~\cite{mistralnemo}.
 LLaMA-3.1-8B-Instruct has 32 decoder layers and we choose layer 15 for the TSP layer.
-Ministral-8B-Instruct has 40 decoder layers and we choose layer 17 for the TSP layer.
-Both of the models support the context window size opf 128K tokens.
+Ministral-8B-Instruct has 36 decoder layers and we choose layer 17 for the TSP layer.
+Mistral-Nemo-12B-Instruct has 40 decoder layers and we choose layer 19 for the TSP layer.

 The checkpoints for all models are publicly available at: